TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 # Difficulties encountered, challenges overcome, and lessons learned
 1. First challenge was the learning how to use the Reliability Growth testing SRTAT as well as the inputs of the dataset 2.
 Our TA Sujesh told us to use excel in order to find the laplace transform for the parameters and input the formula into the sheet.
 Our group could not do find a way in order to import the excel file to the SRTAT.
 Here our group went through the route of exploratory testing in order to find our laplace transform and other range parameters.
 Here we were able to learn about laplace transform through our excel, but we had to use the text file for the SRTAT.
 2. Second challange was learning how to use the Reliability Demonstration Chart.
 Here some group members were new to excel functionality which made it a learning curve for how to use the RDC model.
 Our group was able to input the data for the Dataset 2 into the cells, but finding how to find MTTF as well as format the graph in a manner that it would change with different values for maximum acceptance failures.
 Here our group was able to familiarize ourselves with excel as well as familiarize ourselves with the RDC.
+3. Our third challenge was how to get the data into the correct format and understanding how the data is read through the each software.
+Our group found that it was a learning curve in order to format the data without any prior knowledge of input format.
+Here our group found it useful to find the instructions for the TA dicussion board.
+Lessong learned here, our group would've wanted to do more exploratory testing if we had more time I believe we woul've found a way to incorporated the datasets into our systems.

 # Comments/feedback on the lab itself
 This lab started out to be confusing due to some application not working for different operating system and was a learning curve to learn about these new tools.
 With a bit more clarification on the instruction of how to use the datasets would be beneficial in order to complete the lab.
 The TA's were able to post instructions on how to use the datasets given to us and clarified how to format each dataset per method we used in order to complete the lab.
 Moreover, if further instructions were given in order to use the RDC tool, or some more class notes on the RDC, it would be useful.
 Overall it was a good lab to learn about integration reliability testing tools of RGT and RDC.